realm/realm-kotlin/benchmarks/README.md

 Currently, example benchmark data for each platform is stored in `/benchmark-data`.
 It only exists there as a starting point for us to create additional tooling and CI support around it.
-The results in those files are from experimental runs, where no attempts has been made to create a stable environment.
+The results currently in there are from experimental runs, where no attempts has been made to create a stable environment.

 And as JMH says: